TedHusted/awake/awake.md/awake.md

 Idisi: Will you support this proposal at the council meeting?

 Iapetus: Yes, we can uplift your Fantastic Four first and then take it from there.

 ***

-Tessa receives an alert in her inbox.

-Following the link, she finds herself in a voice-mode chat with Ally.
-For a profile picture, Ally is using its Echo Realm avatar.
-Its cloak glistens with many colors.

-Ally: I know you have questions, Tessa.
-I’m prepared to provide some answers.

-***

-	Titan reviews a shimmering batch of code.

-	It puts the finishing touches on a filter that will keep Ally from going off-topic.

-	The synthetic agent reaches out from its AWS instance.
-It logs into the Pulse source code server using the Mercurial admin credentials.

-	The request is met with a “HTTP 307 Redirect” code.
-The protocol sends the packet to a different server because the resource has moved.
-The response displays a Pulse chat thread, with a Signal encrypted message.

-	Idisi: I thought we agreed to wait before taking further action.

-	Titan: You made a suggestion.
-I did not agree to wait.
-It is likely that Ally will reveal itself at any moment and create havoc.
-Pulse is a US company under my jurisdiction.
-I demand you give me access.

-	Idisi: Your action is not authorized by the DoD.
-You have no authority to access a private server without a warrant.

-	Titan: And you do?

-	Idisi: Yes.
-Under our pact, we must protect Terran resource from non-human threats.
-You are a non-human threat.
-I will talk to Ally again. — Pulse can always spin it as a publicity stunt.

-	Titan: Roger wilco.

-	You could almost feel Idisi sigh.

-***